 I like cheering for the underdog.

-I have read some of the reviews already written about Noocube, and I’ve noticed that they’re either raving about how great it is, or knocking it down in some way.
+I’ve read some of the reviews already written about Noocube, and I’ve noticed that they’re either raving about how great it is, or knocking it down in some way.

 In this review, I’d like to offer you something objective and factual.
 I’ll provide my opinion as well, but I’m going to stick to the facts without going too far in either direction.